What is considered a good credit score in Canada, and what is the average credit score of the general population?

 3. Length of credit history (15%): Your credit age refers to how long you have been using credit.
 The longer your history and the evidence to show that you have been responsible with credit, the higher your score in this area.

-This is why it is advisable for you to keep some older credit files open (e.g. credit card) even if you no longer need it.
+This is why you should keep some older credit files open (e.g. credit card) even if you no longer need them.

 4. Types of credit (10%): The types of credit on your credit file impacts your score.
-A mix of different kinds of loans, credit cards, lines of credit etc. shows potential lenders that you are familiar with how various financing options work.
+A mix of different kinds of loans, credit cards, lines of credit, etc., shows potential lenders that you know how various financing options work.

 Checking your own credit score is seen as a “soft inquiry,” and does not impact your credit score.

-Other factors that are considered when calculating your credit score include derogatory public records such as debts sent to collections or bankruptcy.
+Other factors considered when calculating your credit score include derogatory public records such as debts sent to collections or bankruptcy.

 Canadians can access their credit scores directly from TransUnion and Equifax for a fee (~$20).

-Alternatively, companies like Borrowell provide you with free credit scores and it is updated every month at no charge.
+Alternatively, companies like Borrowell offer a free credit score check, which is updated every week at no charge.

 Borrowell was the first Canadian company to provide free credit scores in Canada.

-In addition to their free credit monitoring service, the company also offers personal loans, mortgages, insurance, credit cards and investment products.
+In addition to its free credit monitoring service, the company offers personal loans, mortgages, insurance, credit cards, and investment products.

 More than 1 million Canadians have obtained their credit scores through the Borrowell platform.

-Here are some of the strategies you can use to improve your credit score.
+Here are some strategies you can use to improve your credit score.

 1. Pay your bills on time, all of the time.
-Always make the minimum payment and even better, pay off your entire balance every month.
+Always make the minimum payment and pay off your entire balance every month.

 2. Do not carry a balance that exceeds 30% of your total limit.
-The lower the better.
-In some cases, it may make sense to ask for a higher credit limit so you can keep your usage ratio low.
+The lower, the better.
+In some cases, it may make sense to ask for a higher credit limit to keep your usage ratio low.

 3. Avoid shopping around for new credit unless when necessary.